sanjaybhowmick/google-sheet-api-php/README.md

 4. Search for “Google Sheets API” and enable it
 5. Go to “APIs & Services” > “Credentials”
 6. Click “Create Credentials” and select “API key”
-7. Copy your new API key (it will look like:  `BmzaSyBzQ0cRTrbf_vxrB75nh8AoV3BtawPiiCQ`)
+7. Copy your new API key
 8. (Optional) Restrict the API key to only work with the Sheets API for security

 #### 3. Configure the PHP Code